Combat-Test-Tweaks/Combat-Test-Tweaks/README.md

 Combat Tweaks is a combat test 8c mod and a fork of Armor Tweaks.
 The mod changes some combat mechanics and was created for a server I'm working on.
 The server's discord: https://discord.gg/Mj2ehN9XVN
 ### List of everything different from combat snapshot 8c:
+Note: Since I'm pretty bad fabric the ways I used to implement weapon damage and strength changes aren't very good.
+Because of that tooltips do not show accurate weapon damage and strength damage.
+The only source with accurate information about weapon damage and strength damage is this github page.
 - Swords do the same amount of damage as in 1.16
 - Axes do 1 more damage than swords
 - Pickaxes do 1 less damage than swords